OUR HISTORY

 Succession

 After the death of Homère Clément, his son Charles succeeded him and devoted himself to developing the distillery.
-A talented engineer and businessman, he modernized the production tool,a distillers’ union and promotes Martinique through its rums.
+A talented engineer and businessman, he modernized the production facilities, founded a distillers’ union, and promoted Martinique through its rums.

 1944